MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/microsoft-search-bing.md

 If you don't want the extension installed, [follow these steps](#how-to-exclude-the-extension-for-microsoft-search-in-bing-from-being-installed).
 Also, if Bing is already the default search engine, the extension doesn't get installed.

-Even after the extension is installed, your users can easily stop using Bing as the default search engine on their own by using a simple [On/Off toggle](#change-whether-bing-is-the-default-search-engine-for-google-chrome) or you can [remove the extension](#how-to-remove-the-extension-after-its-been-installed) from multiple devices in your organization.
+Even after the extension is installed, your users can easily stop using Bing as the default search engine on their own by using a simple [On/Off toggle](#change-whether-bing-is-the-default-search-engine-for-google-chrome) or you can [remove the extension](#how-to-remove-the-extension-after-its-been-installed).

 By making Bing the default search engine, users in your organization with Google Chrome will be able to take advantage of Microsoft Search, including being able to access relevant workplace information directly from the browser address bar.
 Microsoft Search is part of Microsoft 365 and is turned on by default for all Microsoft apps that support it.